Baileys Bread and Butter Pudding with Chocolate and Orange

 - Cold double cream

 - Butter the bread: Spread softened butter generously over every slice of bread.
-Don't be shy with it, this is not the time for restraint.
+Do not be shy with it, this is not the time for restraint.
 Cut the slices in half diagonally.

 - Layer and soak: Arrange roughly two thirds of the buttered bread in the baking dish in overlapping layers.
 Scatter half the chopped dark chocolate over this layer.
 Pour over enough of the custard to just cover.
 Break the remaining bread into rough pieces and add them to the custard bowl.
-Leave everything to soak for 15 to 20 minutes, you want the bread to absorb as much of that custard as possible.
+Leave everything to soak for 15 to 20 minutes, so the bread absorbs as much of that custard as possible.

 - Build the top layer: Once soaked, pile the custard-soaked bread pieces on top of the base layer, scrunching and stacking them up so you get good height and texture.
 Pour any remaining custard over the top.
 Scatter over the rest of the chocolate and finish with the demerara sugar.
 Drizzle a splash of extra milk over the top to make sure everything is well moistened.